 How Can I Find Out More about Slum Tourism?

-If you have specific questions about this research project, you can connect with the researcher, Jeanett Andrea Søderstrøm, by visiting her blog The Gipsy Giraffe.
-Here you can find ways to contact her as well as more articles on slum tourism such as this article on slum tourism.
+If you have specific questions about this research project, you can connect with the researcher, Jeanett Andrea Søderstrøm, by visiting her personal blog The Gipsy Giraffe.
+Here you can find ways to contact her as well as more articles on slum tourism.

 What do you think about slum tourism in South Africa or slum tourism globally?
 Have you taken a township tour in South Africa or taken a slum tour in another country?